The tree of happiness flowers and fruits most abundantly for the creative man

 There is a vicious seed of resentment that is planted by a need and watered by a gift.
 For the recipient of the the gift resents their helpless estate and then transfers that negative emotion onto their benefactors.
 This is an evil.

 Many creeds, cultures and faiths forbid the hearty interaction with those without their group, Forbidding marriage, company and even the sharing of food.
-However, show me the Creed that forbids the taking of money form those without.
+However, show me the Creed that forbids taking money from those without.

 Sometimes, even the most carefully worded and expressed thoughts, and even the most gently executed of deeds, can be misconstrued, even misrepresented to the ultimate harm of the bestower and benefactor.